bristolgolang/bristolgophers.dev/content/sponsors.md

 ### [Formula Recruitment](https://www.formularecruitment.co.uk/)

-Formula Recruitment is a specialist recruitment agency for the technology sector.
-We work with a range of clients from start-ups to global organisations, helping them to find the best talent in the market.
-We are passionate about the tech community and are proud to support the Bristol Go community.
+Formula is a specialist recruitment agency for the technology sector.
+We work with a range of businesses from start-ups to global organisations, helping them to find and hire exceptional talent.
+We are passionate about the tech community and are proud to support the Bristol Golang Meetup and our existing Go customers such as Utility Warehouse, Jetstack, Glint and more.

+We offer a flexible recruitment approach because we understand that agility is a key part of a successful recruitment strategy.
+Whether you need to grow your permanent head-count or you want to engage specialist Contractors we can help.

+With recruitment packages tailored from a unique set of capabilities and backed by industry-specific experience.
+You can stop worrying about attracting quality candidates, being left in the dark, or the way in which your message is communicated to the market, we've got it covered.
+As your recruitment partner we'll become an extension of your team and work relentlessly to deliver your recruitment goals.